 This is a side hustle that you can successfully operate online from the comfort of your own home if you can find the right clients.
 It is also a great option if you want to dip your toe in the water to see if this side hustle is for you before scaling it up if you are successful and enjoy it.

 2. Become An Online Travel Consultant

 If you have a flair for booking great holidays and saving money on flights and accommodation?
 Put this skill to use and start a side hustle as an online travel consultant.

-This is a great side hustle to start if you love travelling and helping people.
+This is a great side hustle to start if you love traveling and helping people.
 You can start by offering your services to friends and family and grow either by word of mouth or by marketing yourself online.
-You could also consider become a franchisee as there are loads of online travel consultancy franchises available.
+You could also consider becoming a franchisee as there are loads of online travel consultancy franchises available.

 If you’re not ready to dive in with planning entire trips, you can even start by focusing on affiliate marketing for travel booking programs (such as Expedia or Booking.com).
 If you have a blog you can write travel-related articles and earn a commission for every sale you refer through these affiliate programs.

 3. Create And Sell Digital Templates